naxizgx/naxizgx.github.io/_pages/about.md

 ## Research Interests

-Zero knowledge, communication security and authentication
+Zero knowledge, communication security and authentication, content moderation

 * Looking for Postdoc, PhD/Postgraduate students, and RAs to work with me at SYSU, Shenzhen Campus.